React DOM elements should be nested properly

 See

-• React Warning: validateDOMNesting(…): <tr> cannot appear as a child of <table>.
+• React Warning: In HTML, <tr> cannot be a child of <table>.
 Add a <tbody>, <thead> or <tfoot> to your code to match the DOM tree generated by the browser.
+This will cause a hydration error.

-• React Warning: validateDOMNesting(…): Whitespace text nodes cannot appear as a child of <tr>.
+• React Warning: In HTML, whitespace text nodes cannot be a child of <tr>.
 Make sure you don't have any extra whitespace between tags on each line of your source code.
+This will cause a hydration error.

 Was this documentation helpful?